sakaki-/gentoo-on-rpi-64bit/README.md

 The following are some notes about the detailed structure of the image.
 It is not necessary to read these to use the image day-to-day. <!--  -->

-> NB some of the following notes need updates/expansion for the new 1.5.1 image.
-I plan to do this shortly.

 ### RPi-Specific Ebuilds